LionelBeato/coatimundis/Week_3/Day_11/OVERVIEW.md

 1. Using a framework that you like, create the basic components of your website.
 2. Style your project!
 Keep in mind contrast and accessibility!

+### Install Postman and test it

+1. Install Postman (link below).
+2. Test your API with the get method (make sure your server is live!).

+### (Optional) Integrate your Object into your frontend

+1. See if you can render content that represents your object on the frontend.
+How would you go about doing that?
+See if you can figure it out with the tools you have now.
+2. Push everything to GitHub and you're done for today!

 ## Links

 ### ExpressJS Page and Documentation